URL Unfurl Not Working: How to Fix Link Previews on iMessage, Discord & More

 og:title,og:description,og:image— the primary source <title>tag — fallback for the headline ifog:titleis absent<meta name="description">— fallback for description text

 Like all major messaging platforms, iMessage's fetcher does not execute JavaScript.
-All meta tags must be present in the raw HTML response from the server.
+All meta tags must be present in the raw HTML response from the server for iMessage URL unfurl to render.

 Common Reasons iMessage Previews Fail